Marathon Man (film)

-Marathon Man is a 1976 American thriller film directed by John Schlesinger.
-It was adapted by William Goldman from his 1974 novel of the same title and stars Dustin Hoffman, Laurence Olivier, Roy Scheider, William Devane and Marthe Keller.

-In the film, "Babe" Levy, a graduate student, becomes unwittingly embroiled through his brother Doc in a plot by Nazi war criminal Christian Szell to retrieve ill-gotten diamonds from a safe deposit box owned by Szell's dead brother.
+Marathon Man is a 1976 American suspense thriller film directed by John Schlesinger, adapted by William Goldman from his 1974 novel of the same title.
+It stars Dustin Hoffman, Laurence Olivier, Roy Scheider, William Devane and Marthe Keller.
+The film is about "Babe" Levy (Hoffman), a Columbia University graduate student and distance runner who becomes unwittingly embroiled through his brother in a plot by Nazi war criminal Christian Szell (Olivier) to retrieve ill-gotten diamonds from a safe deposit box owned by Szell's dead brother.

-The film was a critical and box-office success.
-For his role as the film's antagonist Szell, Olivier won the Golden Globe Award for Best Supporting Actor and was nominated for the Academy Award in the same category.
+The film was released by Paramount Pictures on October 8, 1976, and was both a critical and commercial success.
+For his performance, Olivier won the Golden Globe Award for Best Supporting Actor and was nominated for the Academy Award in the same category.
+The film was also nominated for four other Golden Globe awards, including Best Director, Best Actor in a Motion Picture – Drama (for Hoffman) and Best Actress (for Keller).
+It also received BAFTA Award nominations for Best Actor in a Leading Role (Hoffman) and Best Editing.